Reporting on Organizational Unit (OU) information via Azure AD PowerShell

 Thus, for each Office 365 tenant a single Organizational Unit exists in ExODS, with another one hosting any soft-deleted objects.
 No cmdlets are exposed for creating or removing OUs however, so customers that are used to organize their processes around grouping users in OUs need to find a different solution.
 Most commonly, some of the custom attributes is used as a workaround, or a security group is created to host all relevant users in its membership.

-Another option is to use the so-called Administrative units, which we covered in our recent webinar (you can get the recording here).
+Another option is to use the so-called Administrative units, which we covered in our recent webinar.
 Although AUs can be useful in some scenarios, there are many limitations you need to work with, perhaps the most important one being that they are in no way related to on-premises OUs.
-Third-party products, such as our own Autopilot are usually a better fit, but more on that later.
+Third-party products are usually a better fit.

 Syncing Organizational Unit information to Office 365